mccurdyc/www/content/books/rebel-talent.md

 4. diversity: challenge pre-determined social roles.
 5. authenticity: remaining open and vulnerable in order to connect with and learn from others.

-## We Seek Comfort, but Comfort Restricts Creativity
+## We Seek Comfort, but Comfort Limits Creativity
 > Every single day we can chose between focusing on what we know or what we don't know [p.
 69].

 Conformity is the result of first-order thinking, while rebellious behavior comes from second-order thinking e.g., challenging norms.